 Fee Structure: What Percent Do Accident Lawyers Take

-What percent do accident lawyers take is a straightforward question with a clear answer: most accident lawyers charge contingency fees between 33% and 40% of your settlement or court award.
+What percent do accident lawyers take is a straightforward question with a clear answer: most accident lawyers charge a contingency fee within a typical industry range based on the case and how it is resolved.
 Understanding what percent do accident lawyers take helps you plan financially and evaluate whether legal representation makes sense for your case.

 The percentage that answers what percent do accident lawyers take depends on case complexity and resolution method.
 Most attorneys use sliding scale fees where simpler settlements result in lower percentages while trial cases command higher rates.